 Balloon-expandable stents are made of a metal mesh that is rolled up on a balloon that is inflated once the stent is in place.
 The type of pelvic vein stent best for you will depend on your situation.

 Pelvic varicose veins are a relatively common condition, but that doesn't mean they should be ignored.
 Getting diagnosed and starting treatment immediately is essential if you suspect you may have them.

 The good news is that most cases of pelvic varicose veins can be treated successfully with little or no downtime.
 As we've seen, venogram and venoplasty are the best pelvic varicose veins treatment.
-So don't wait – if you think you might have pelvic varicose veins, talk to your doctor today.
+So don't wait – if you think you might have pelvic varicose veins or need Pelvic Congestion Syndrome treatment, talk to your doctor today.